-ETP operates our Mid-Continent Systems at low pressures to maximize the total throughput volumes from the connected wells.
+We operate our Mid-Continent Systems at low pressures to maximize the total throughput volumes from the connected wells.
 Wellhead pressures are therefore adequate to allow for flow of natural gas into the gathering lines without the cost of wellhead compression.

-ETP also owns the Hugoton Gathering System that has 1,900 miles of pipeline extending over nine counties in Kansas and Oklahoma.
+We also own the Hugoton Gathering System that has 1,900 miles of pipeline extending over nine counties in Kansas and Oklahoma.
 This system is operated by a third party.